-When you get sick with things like colds or flu, the illness and stress from it causes your body to release hormones that raise blood glucose levels, making it harder to keep your blood glucose in your target range.
+When you get sick with things like colds or the flu, the illness and stress from it causes your body to release hormones that raise blood sugar (blood glucose) levels, making it harder to keep your blood sugar in your target range.

 One thing to keep in mind is to be sure you’re getting enough water—so drink plenty of it.
 If you’re having trouble keeping water down, have small sips every 15 minutes or so throughout the day.